Atlanta, GA City Guide

 Job Market in Atlanta

 The area’s population spike certainly has had an impact on business growth and job opportunities.
-Area Development magazine named the state of Georgia No. 1 for business for seven years (2014-2020).
+Area Development magazine named the state of Georgia No. 1 for business for 11 years (2014-2025).

 Thriving Industries in Atlanta

 It’s not just big business that’s thriving in Atlanta.
 In 2018, the National Federation of Independent Business highlighted Georgia as “the top state in the U.S. for small business climate.”
-In recent years, Atlanta was named a top-10 city to start a business.
+This year, Atlanta was named a top-10 city to start a business.
 Industries like healthcare and tech are fueling much of the economic growth, particularly around small businesses and startups.

-Financial Tech: The number of Atlanta-based financial tech companies increased from 90 to 120 between 2016 and 2019, cementing its position as a finance hub.
+Financial Tech: Today, there are over 260 fintech companies in Georgia, cementing its position as a finance hub.
 The top 50 companies in this category produced more than $72 billion in sales and handled more than $2 trillion in annual transactions.
 As a result, Atlanta has earned the moniker “Transaction Alley” for its contributions to the electrification of payments.

-Healthcare Technology: Georgia’s healthcare IT sector is the largest in the country, with 225 companies and more than 30,000 workers.
-Four metro Atlanta companies were listed in the top Healthcare Innovations’ vendors for bioscience and healthcare technology.
-The industry looks as if it is poised to grow in the coming years.
+Healthcare Technology: Georgia’s healthcare IT sector is one of the largest in the country, with 225 companies and more than 30,000 workers.